 Age-Appropriate Names

 When selecting a name for your characters, try to make those names age-appropriate.
-I know it sounds silly—after all, every person goes through all stages of life, so the name should apply to all ages.
+I know it sounds silly—after all, every person goes through all life stages, so the name should apply to all ages.
 But, still, we associate specific names with old and others with young.
 So, it’s all about finding an age-appropriate name for the character at the time of your story.

 Which ones of these feel young, and which ones feel old?